 Showing a file comparison for the currently selected folder comparison row

-Use the Two-way with file comparison or Three-way with file comparison ribbon buttons to split the display horizontally, with a file comparison shown beneath the folder comparison.
-Click on a row in the folder comparison to compare that row’s files in the file comparison below.
+Use the Two-Way with File Comparison or Three-Way with File Comparison toolbar buttons to split the display horizontally, with a file comparison shown beneath the folder comparison.
+Click a row in the folder comparison to compare that row’s files in the file comparison below.

-Use the Two-way (vertical) or Three-way (vertical) ribbon buttons to turn off the file comparison display.
+Use the Two-Way Vertical or Three-Way Vertical toolbar buttons to turn off the file comparison display.

 Deleting files and folders